 The deer were out racing our train this morning.
 They lost.

 The Sears Point Racetrack came into view.
-We pulled in and three doors were opened and we got outside.
+We pulled in, three doors were opened and we detrained.

-Now the train waits here while all the passengers and train crews go to the race.
+The train would wait here while all the passengers and train crews attend the race.